 In this Phantom Wallet review, we’ll take a look at the secure wallet browser extension.
 Delving into Phantom’s features, supported blockchains, plus how to swap and stake to earn a yield.

 Phantom is a user-friendly, digital web3 wallet for the Solana blockchain, making it safe & easy for you to store, send, stake and swap tokens and NFTs.

 So, let’s dive into this Phantom Wallet review to find out if the Phantom is the right wallet for your crypto assets.

 Phantom Wallet Review

 What is the Phantom Wallet?

 The Phantom is the non-custodial wallet for the Solana blockchain.
-It´s remarkably similar to its web3 alternative Metamask and is currently available as a free browser extension, available to download for Chrome, Firefox, Brave and Opera Browser.
+It´s remarkably similar to its web3 alternative, Metamask, and is currently available as a free browser extension for Chrome, Firefox, Brave and Opera Browser downloads.

 With the Phantom wallet, you can manage your crypto and NFTs, stake, swap tokens and access DeFi applications on the Solana blockchain.
 The team is also working on supporting Ethereum, with a beta version coming soon.
 In my opinion, I see Phantom being a serious challenger to the popular Metamask wallet.

 Phantom is a non-custodial Web3 wallet where the user has access to their private keys.
 Again similarly to Metamask, you can also connect it directly to Ledger, which we’ll also take a look at.

 In just six months of its launch, Phantom gained more than 2 million monthly active users making it the fastest-growing crypto wallet.
 In January 2022, Phantom announced a $109M Series B led by Paradigm with participation from past investors, including a16z, Variant, Solana Ventures, and Jump Crypto.

 What is Solana?